34 Best Spy Thriller Books To Add To Your Library

 5. The Bourne Identity by Robert Ludlum

 Robert Ludlum published The Bourne Identity in 1980.
-It follows the story of Jason Bourne, a man who has the amazing ability to survive a disaster but then struggles with amnesia.
-The CIA seems to want him dead, and the book explores what happened to him as he tries to discover his top secret identity.
+It follows the story of Jason Bourne, a man with the amazing ability to survive a disaster but then struggles with amnesia.
+The CIA seems to want him dead, and the book explores what happened to him as he tries to discover his top-secret identity.
 Publisher’s Weekly named The Bourne Identity one of the best spy novels of all time, and it was the basis of a movie by the same name.
 This book is the first in the Bourne Trilogy.

 “I mean, we’re all trying to find out who the hell we are, aren’t we?”